shikharsingla/shikharsingla.github.io/_pages/about.md

 in a shift of particularly risky lending activities to smaller banks.
 We document lower sales and employment for firms receiving most of their funding from banks that receive a tighter supervisory treatment.
 Overall, the central supervisor treats banks more equally but has less information about them than the local supervisor.
 </small><br><br/></div>

+**Measuring Institutional Strength and Efficiency: Evidence from 200 Years of Legal Cases**<br/>
+<a href="https://www.london.edu/phd/profiles/mayukh-ketan-mukhopadhyay" style="color: gray; text-decoration: underline;">Mayukh Mukhopadhyay</a>, <a href="https://sites.google.com/view/arkodiptasarkar/" style="color: gray; text-decoration: underline;">Arkodipta Sarkar</a> and Shikhar Singla \
+<small>[ <a href="#/" onclick="visib('legal')">Abstract</a> ]</small>
+<div id="legal" style="display: none; text-align: justify; line-height: 1.2" ><small>
+We apply machine learning techniques to 200 years of US legal judgements to measure two major components of institutional quality: the strength of creditor and property rights and the efficiency of courts (measured by the average waiting time per case).
+Our paper is the first to measure the distribution of institutional quality across states as well as its evolution across time.
+We show that creditor and property rights have declined steadily across time, which supports narrative evidence from legal scholars on this topic.
+Court efficiency on the other hand has steadily improved with a 64% decline in waiting times in US Federal Courts from 1900 to 2015.
+We also provide a framework to analyse the strength of other institutions (e.g., labour regulation) using text data from legal cases.

+</small><br><br/></div>

 ## Gender Norms

 **[Gender Norms Do Not Persist But Converge Across Time](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4183488)**\